 Search engines operate by examining your webpage with a rigorous checklist.
-They analyze the content of your page, the popularity of your website, read and crosscheck your meta tags, and more.
+They analyse the content of your page, the popularity of your website, read and crosscheck your meta tags, and more.

-They even analyze your page if it's considered similar enough to the user's data request.
+They even analyse your page if it's considered similar enough to the user's data request.